VeeCC/jeopardyApp/README.md

 - Two teams
 - Decide which team goes first before entering team name
 - Enter team names with the decided order
-- Pick questions from game board, once question is revealed, the team has 30 seconds to answer
+- Pick questions from game board, once question is revealed, the team has 45 seconds to answer
 - If answer is correct, the team earns points
 - If answer is wrong or time's up, no penalty, yet aonther team can choose to steal the question of pass
-- If another team chooses to steal the question, the team has 10 seconds to answer the question
+- If another team chooses to steal the question, the team has 15 seconds to answer the question
 - If answer is wrong or time's up, points will be taken (this is the only scenerio that points will be taken)
+- Team score can't be negative
 - No implementation for now to deal with a tie game.
 ```